andrew-pa/endless-hole/spec/ihvm.md

 When the VM starts, information about the interrupt it is handling is loaded into the registers.
 Execution begins at the start of the program instruction blob and continues until a halt, panic or the end of the blob is reached.
 TODO: which ones and what data?
+The kernel also counts the number of instructions processed and stops the program after a certain number has been reached to prevent hanging in the interrupt handler.
+This value is configurable.

 The VM allows the program to copy data between regions, read and write from regions with the option for atomicity, and send messages to processes.